 The new functions and Features

-For details, please see the following function introduction. ( User authentication)
+For details, please see the following function introduction.
+(PDF, 2.67MB: User authentication)

 These are created using the functions in JMAG-Designer Ver.20.2 and later.
 Please feel free to use them.

 - [JAC268] SPM Motor Teeth Geometry Topology Optimization